Towards a Fairer Non-negative Matrix Factorization: Formulation

-Suppose a dataset consists of two mutually exclusive groups $A$ and $B$.
+Suppose a dataset consists of two mutually exclusive groups $A$ (with size $|A| = m_1$) and $B$ (with size $|B| = m_2$).
 For example, these groups could be divided based on a protected attribute in the data.
-Suppose $A$ has size $|A| = m_1$ and $B$ has size $|B| = m_2$.
-We can write the data matrix $\mat X$ with $m$ number of samples and $n$ number of features as:
+We can write the NMF of a data matrix $\mat X \in \R_{\geq 0}^{m \times n}$ as,